-Louisiana senators discuss $2 trillion COVID-19 stimulus bill
+Senate approves $2 trillion COVID-19 stimulus bill

 "They're [IRS] is going to direct deposit that money into people's bank accounts," La.
 Sen. John Kennedy said.
 "I asked [Treasury] Secretary Steve Mnuchin in our conference call this morning when that money would be sent out, and he said next week."

 The bill also includes additional relief for the unemployed.
 The federal government will send money to each state's unemployment insurance program.

 Currently in Louisiana, the maximum benefits an unemployed worker can receive is $247.
 The federal assistance would give those workers additional dollars.

-"On top of that, you would receive up to $600 from the federal government, Kennedy said.
+"On top of that, you would receive up to $600 from the federal government, Kennedy said earlier Wednesday.
 "That's per week."

 Small businesses are also getting help in the bill.
 Every business with less than 500 employees will be eligible for up to $10 million in loans.
 Any portion of those loans used to pay employees will be forgiven.
 Large businesses over 500 employees will also be eligible for loans.